Country Club Plaza

 No analysis available

-I searched for direct references to watching Friday night fireworks from the unit, lanai, or building.
-The remarks mention park, city, mountain, and golf course views, but nothing about fireworks views.
+I searched for direct statements that units can view Friday night fireworks from the building, lanai, or windows.
+The remarks mention park, city, mountain, and sunset views, but nothing about fireworks visibility from the property.

 No analysis available